Siddheshjachak/Machine-Learning/README.md

 # Machine-Learning-project
-This is a linear regression project based on cars dataset
+There are some of my Machine Learning projects based on different algorithms